loicsauteur/napari-filter-labels-by-prop/README.md

 3. Add a label image
 4. (optionally) Add a corresponding intensity image with the same (Z)YX shape
 5. In the widget, select the property you want to filter on
-6. Adjust the min max/sliders
+6. Adjust the min/max sliders
 7. When you are ready to create a new label layer click the `Create labels` button in the widget
    - depending on the number of labels and image size, this may take longer -> check the napari activity